-External credit agencies, Moody's Investors Service, Fitch, and Standard & Poor's are used to asses the credit ratings of all its securitised investments which in turn drive the risk-weighted exposure calculations.
+External credit agencies, Moody's Investors Service, Fitch, and Standard & Poor's are used to assess the credit ratings of all its securitised investments which in turn drive the risk-weighted exposure calculations.

-4.13 Interest rate risk
+4.12 Interest rate risk

-Additional commentary is included under section 4.10 Market risk of these disclosures.
+Additional commentary is included under section 4.9 Market risk of this disclosure.

-4.13.1 Interest rate risk management
+4.12.1 Interest rate risk management

 The Company is committed to managing Interest Rate Risk in its Banking Book ('IRRBB'), inherent to its business strategy and model, within the Company's risk appetite.
 The Company recognises that its activities, in particular its investment portfolio and deposits, represents a source of market and interest rate risk.
-The approach to IRRBB management incorporates the risk appetite over both short-term and long-term time horizons, in order to maintain a balance between current income and long-term market value volatility.
+The risk could crystallise with changes in interest rate risk/the shape of the yield curve.
+The approach to IRRBB management, including the types of products used to manage and mitigate interest rate risk, incorporates the risk appetite over both short-term and long-term time horizons, in order to maintain a balance between current income and long-term market value volatility.

-4.14 Strategic risk
+4.13 Strategic risk